mxstbr/sharingbuttons.io/README.md

 ## Structure

-The main part of the application is rendered in the `Generator` component found at `js/components/Generator.react.js`.
+The main part of the application is rendered in the `App` component found at `js/components/App.react.js`.
 All of the components can dispatch actions to change things.

 ### Actions